Txnn3r/Txnn3r.github.io/_posts/2023-04-17-SummitCTF.md

 Once you correctly input the sequence of: `4, 5, 3, 1, 2, wait, 4, 5, 2` then all 3 LEDs would light up and you would recieve the flag from the HII sponsor.

-`flag: Sadly I did not write the flag down for this challenge since it was input directly by the HII sponsor`
+`Flag: Sadly I did not write the flag down for this challenge since it was input directly by the HII sponsor`